This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Pick a deep 9-inch or 10-inch pie pan.
 This will give you enough room to, fit all the sweet potato filling in one pan.

-- A crucial element to any homemade pie crust is using cold butter and cold water.
+- A crucial element of any homemade pie crust is using cold butter and cold water.
 In fact, every recipe will tell you to refrigerate the dough for 40 minutes.
 This is because the cold butter creates a flakier crust.

 - Cook the sweet potatoes in the microwave for 8 minutes on each side to save time.